 Examining the Purity and Quality of Honey Before Buying

 Testing the purity and quality of honey starts well before you even buy the honey.
 Early analysis of the purity and quality of honey that you are interested in buying involves visually checking the honey, smelling it and tasting it.
 This is the best approach, especially where you can get a sample of the honey from the seller.
 Be tactful when acquiring the sample since most sellers do not allow you to open a jar of honey before you buy it.

 1. Honey Color

-Honey has a yellow to light-brown color.
+Honey has a yellow to light-brown colour.
 Very dark honey is often an indicator that the honey has come into contact with sunlight and suffered browning.
-This is, however, not conclusive because some honeybee colonies may produce dark-colored honey when they forage on some types of plant flowers.
-The color of honey is representative of the flowers and plants in a region and comes in a wide range.
+This is, however, not conclusive because some honeybee colonies may produce dark-coloured honey when they forage on some types of plant flowers.
+The colour of honey is representative of the flowers and plants in a region and comes in a wide range.
 Beekeepers and honey sellers may also store, package and sell honey in darkened containers.
-Such containers make identifying the true color of honey they contain difficult.
+Such containers make identifying the true colour of the honey they contain difficult.

 2. Tasting the Honey Sample

 Tasting a sample of the honey that you are about to buy is great.
 There is a wide allowance when it comes to the taste of honey.
 Odours and tastes of the nectar from the main plant flowers that honeybees foraged on persist in honey.
 This means that the taste varies by the region where the honey was produced and the season when it was produced.
 Some honey may even lack a clear taste and instead present you with a blend-like taste due to being produced across one or more seasons using more than one type of plant flower.